mwb249/esri-arcade/README.md

 # esri-arcade

-A repository to hold useful Esri Arcade Expressions.
+A repository to hold useful Esri ArcGIS Arcade Expressions.